White-bellied drongo: Behaviour and ecology

 Birds are often seen singly or in groups of up to three individuals, sometimes joining mixed-species foraging flocks.
 They perch upright close to the tops of trees and capture insects in the air with short aerobatic sallies.
 Larger insects may be captured using their claws.
 The song of this drongo is a series of staccato notes interspersed with clear notes and may include mimicry of other bird calls.

 The breeding season is from February to July.
 The cup nest is similar to that of the black drongo but is usually made up of more twigs and is well lined with grass.
 Two to four eggs, pale salmon coloured with reddish blotches on the broad end, are laid in the nest which may be 20 to 30 feet high in the fork of a tree.
-These are aggressive at the nest and will potential threats much larger than themselves.
+These are aggressive at the nest and will attack potential threats much larger than themselves.
 When mobbing they have been observed to imitate the alarm calls of squirrels or the mewing of a cat and is known to join to mixed-species foraging flocks.